dvoraka/amqpav/README.md

 amqpav
 ======

-Python module which offer anti-virus client and server communicating over AMQP.
+Python module which offers an anti-virus client and a server communicating over AMQP.
 Message broker is RabbitMQ.